okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 ## About email customization

 You can customize and style the default email notifications that Okta sends to end users.
-Okta sends email notifications for a variety of reasons:
+Okta sends email notifications for a variety of reasons, such as:

 - user activation
 - forgotten password